 Johnson City is a decidedly white-collar city, with fully 86.06% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Johnson City is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Johnson City who work in healthcare (12.04%), sales jobs (11.86%), and office and administrative support (11.45%).

-In addition, Johnson City is a college town.
-There are a lot of students in Johnson City attending college, and as a result Johnson City provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Johnson City is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Johnson City enrolled in college, Johnson City has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The citizens of Johnson City are very well educated compared to the average community in the nation: 39.39% of adults in Johnson City have a bachelor's degree or even advanced degree.
+The education level of Johnson City citizens is very high relative to the national average among all cities (21.84%): 39.39% of adults in Johnson City have a bachelor's degree or even advanced degree.

 The per capita income in Johnson City in 2010 was $28,040, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
 This equates to an annual income of $112,160 for a family of four.
 However, Johnson City contains both very wealthy and poor people as well.